-You can connect your computer to the UT with one or more of the following interfaces
+You can connect your computer to the 9202 with one or more of the following interfaces

+- Ethernet

-- Ethernet - WLAN
+- WLAN

+- Integrated Services Digital Network (ISDN)

+During initial setup, the terminal can only be configured using an Ethernet connection.
+Once the terminal has been configured, all interfaces (Ethernet, WLAN and ISDN) can be used for data transfer depending on the service required.
 Your computer must be configured to support your chosen connection method.
 Refer to the documentation supplied with your computer for details.